Ogeon/rustful/README.md

 	];

 	let server = Server {
-		//Build a router tree with the routes and give it to the server
+		//Build a router tree from the routes and give it to the server
-		router: ~Router::from_routes(routes),
+		handlers: ~Router::from_routes(routes),

 		//Set the listening port.
 Let's use 8080 this time
 		port: 8080